A Simple Approach to Automated Spectral Clustering: More about the experiments

 We investigate the effects of the type of activation function and the number ($d$) of nodes in the hidden layer of NSE.
 For convenience, we used a fixed random seed of MATLAB (rng(1)).
-Figure \ref{fig.actfun} shows the clustering accuracy on MNIST given by EGGS+NSE with different activation function and different $d$.
+Figure \ref{fig.actfun} shows the clustering accuracy on MNIST given by AutoSC+NSE with different activation function and different $d$.
 We see that ReLU outperformed tanh consistently.
-The reason is that the nonlinear mapping $g$ from the data space to the nullspace of the Laplacian matrix is nonsmooth and ReLU is more effective than tanh in approximating nonsmooth functions.
-In addition, when $d$ increases, the clustering accuracy of EGGS+NSE with ReLU often becomes higher because wider network often has higher ability of function approximation.
+The reason is that the nonlinear mapping $g$ from the data space to the eigenspace of the Laplacian matrix is nonsmooth and ReLU is more effective than tanh in approximating nonsmooth functions.
+In addition, when $d$ increases, the clustering accuracy of AutoSC+NSE with ReLU often becomes higher because a wider network often has a higher ability of function approximation.

-Figure \ref{fig_gamma} shows the clustering accuracy on MNIST given by EGGS+NSE with different $\gamma$ and $\alpha$.
+Figure \ref{fig_gamma} shows the clustering accuracy on MNIST given by AutoSC+NSE with different $\gamma$ and $\alpha$.
 When $\alpha$ is too small (say $10^{-4}$, the clustering accuracy is low, because the training error is quite large in 200 epochs.
 In fact, by increasing the training epochs, the clustering accuracy can be improved, which however will increase the time cost.
 When $\alpha$ is relatively large, the clustering accuracy is often higher than 0.755.
-On the other hand, EGGS+NSE is not sensitive to $\gamma$ provided that it is not too large.
+On the other hand, AutoSC+NSE is not sensitive to $\gamma$ provided that it is not too large.

-Figure \ref{fig_s} shows the mean value and standard deviation (10 repated trials) of the clustering accuracy on MNIST given by EGGS+NSE with different number (denoted by $s$) of landmark points.
+Figure \ref{fig_s} shows the mean value and standard deviation (10 repeated trials) of the clustering accuracy on MNIST given by AutoSC+NSE with different number (denoted by $s$) of landmark points.
 It can be found that when the $s$ increases, the clustering accuracy increases and its standard deviation becomes smaller.
 When $s$ is large enough, the improvement is not significant.